 - What is Marriage and Family Therapy? – American Association for Marriage and Family Therapy

 - 5 Principles of Effective Couples Therapy – Psychology Today

 - 7 Reasons to Seek Marriage Counseling – PsychCentral

 Speak with North County, CA Divorce and Family Lawyer Richard M. Renkin

 Richard M. Renkin is a North County, CA divorce lawyer and Certified Family Law Specialist who has been representing clients in divorces and other family-related legal matters for more than 30 years.
-If you are a senior and you have questions about the divorce process in California, we encourage you to call 888-837-3564 or contact us online to request a confidential consultation.
+If you are a senior and you have questions about the divorce process in California, we encourage you to call 619-299-7100 or contact us online to request a confidential case evaluation.